openxrlab/xrdslam/README.md

 Here are the comparison results on **Replica** datasets.
 The results of the original algorithm comes from multiple papers.

-The methods with _X suffix are the corresponding methods in the XRDSLAM framework.
+The algorithms with _X suffix are the corresponding algorithms in the XRDSLAM framework.
 For details, please see [Benchmark](docs/Benchmark.md)

 Note: The default configuration in the algorithm is suitable for Replica.
 If you use other datasets, you need to modify the corresponding configuration items in slam/configs/input_config.py.